syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 <tr>
 <td class="name">{% highlight html %}range{% endhighlight %}</td>
 <td class="type"><span class="param-type">string</span></td>
-<td class="description"><span class="optional">Optional. </span> If the range is specified, then it will clear the content in the specified range else it will use the current selected range. </td>
+<td class="description"><span class="optional">Optional. </span> If the range is specified, then it will clear the content in the specified <br/>range else it will use the current selected range. </td>
 </tr>
 </tbody>
 </table>